 - False advertising.
 XNSPY claimed that only the IM monitoring-related features won’t work without root.
 But upon testing, I found several other features that didn’t work on my unrooted device.

 - You can’t set data upload intervals.
-Unlike other spy apps, I don’t know for sure how long XNSPY takes between data uploads.
+Unlike other spy software, I don’t know for sure how long XNSPY takes between data uploads.
 On Android, sometimes it seems fast, other times, slow.
 Unfortunately, you can’t set it manually either.